gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

-      - starts at x-position 1cm and at y-position 1cm
+      - centre at x-position 1cm and at y-position 1cm
       - has 6 sides
 ===== ======